-Translators usually have to deal with six different translation problems in their work, whether they’re translating a leaflet or a KIID: grammar, syntax…
+Translators typically have to deal with six different translation problems, whether they are translating a leaflet or an investor report.

-Translators usually have to deal with six different problematic areas in their work, whether they are translating technical documents or a sworn statement.
-These include: lexical-semantic problems; grammar; syntax; rhetoric; and pragmatic and cultural problems.
-Not to mention administrative issues, computer-related problems and stress…
+At work translators typically have to deal with six different issues, whether they are translating technical documents or sworn statements.
+These issues belong to lexical-semantic problems; grammar; syntax; rhetoric; practical problems; and cultural issues.
+Not to mention administrative issues, computer-related problems, or stress…

-Lexical-semantic problems can be resolved by consulting dictionaries, glossaries, terminology banks and experts.
-These problems include terminology alternatives, neologisms, semantic gaps, contextual synonyms and antonyms (these affect polysemic units: synonyms and antonyms are only aimed at an acceptance which depends on the context to determine which meaning is correct), semantic contiguity (a consistency procedure which works by identifying semantic features common to two or more terms) and lexical networks.
+Lexical-semantic problems can be solved by consulting dictionaries, glossaries, terminology banks, and experts.
+Such problems include terminology alternatives, neologisms, semantic gaps, or lexical networks.
+Other problems are contextual synonyms and antonyms that affect polysemic units: synonyms and antonyms are aimed at an acceptance which depends on the context to determine which meaning is correct.
+Another problem pertains to semantic contiguity, i.e. a consistency procedure which works by identifying semantic features common to two or more terms.

-Syntactical problems may originate in syntactic parallels, the direction of the passive voice, the focus (the point of view from which a story is told), or even rhetorical figures of speech, such as a hyperbaton (the inversion of the natural order of speech) or an anaphora (repetition of a word or segment at the beginning of a line or a phrase).
+Syntactic problems may originate from syntactic parallels, the direction of passive voice, the focus –from what point of view a story is told–, or rhetorical figures of speech such as a hyperbaton –the inversion of the natural arrangement of words–, or an anaphora –the repetition of a word or segment at the beginning of a line or a sentence.

-Rhetorical problems are related to the identification and recreation of figures of thought (comparison, metaphor, metonymy, synecdoche, oxymoron, paradox, etc.) and diction.
+Translators are confronted with issues that involve the identification and recreation of figures of thought –comparison, metaphor, metonymy, synecdoche, oxymoron, paradox, and many more– as well as diction.

-Pragmatic problems arise with the difference in the formal and informal modes of address using “you”, as well as idiomatic phrases, sayings, irony, humor and sarcasm.
-These difficulties can also include other challenges; for example, in the translation of a marketing text from English into French, specifically with the translation of the personal pronoun “you”.
-The translator must decide whether the formal or the informal “you” is more appropriate, a decision which is not always clear.
+Practical problems can occur due to the difference in the formal and informal modes of address using “you”, as well as idiomatic phrases, sayings, irony, humor, and sarcasm.
+Translators can face other challenges, specifically with the translation of the personal pronoun “you” in the translation of a marketing text from English into French.
+The translator must decide whether the formal or the informal “you” is more appropriate, and such decision is not always obvious.

-Cultural issues may arise from differences between cultural references, such as names of food, festivals and cultural connotations, in general.
-The translator will use language localization to correctly adapt the translation to the culture targeted.
-A very simple example is a financial translation which includes dates.
-If the text is in English, it is most likely, but not absolutely certain, that 05/06/2015 will mean June 5.
-However, as everyone knows, the same sequence in another language refers to May 6.
+Cultural issues may arise from different cultural references, such as names of food, festivals, and cultural connotations.
+The translator will use language localization to adapt accurately the translated text to the targeted culture.
+Think of a financial translation that includes dates.
+If the text is written in English, it is most likely, but not absolutely sure, that 05/06/2021 will mean June 5 of 2021.
+However, as everyone knows, the same sequence in another language refers to May 6 of 2021.